Many individuals come across Ayurveda in a search for better health and I am no exception.

 These questions were of a more philosophic nature.

 Ayurveda presented complete answers that totally aligned with my intuitive understandings of the world.
 Learning Ayurveda became like reconnecting with something I already knew - something in my distant memory.

 In my twenties I graduated from Uni.
 Then trained and worked for ten years as a plumbing and heating engineer.
 I was one of just a handful of female plumbers working in the UK at that time.

 I had a lot of different exciting experiences but I was always searching for more.
 That is until I started to practice Yoga.

 In the summer of 2009, a well timed redundancy gave me the opportunity to travel abroad from the UAE (where I was working at the time) to Mysore in India.

 During my stay in India I practiced Yoga daily and discovered Ayurveda by means of a deep Ayurvedic cleansing treatment - known as Panchakarma.
 I found a book on Ayurveda in a local book store and started reading - I was hooked.

 When I returned to the UK I started a Yoga teacher training course.
-I was really lucky because the teacher infused the course with his own knowledge of Ayurveda.
+I was really lucky because just by chance the teacher was studying Ayurveda himself and infused the course with his own knowledge.

 Alongside early motherhood I continued studying Ayurveda.
 I practiced a gentle, restorative Yoga.
-I introduced changes to my lifestyle that incorporated simple Ayurvedic techniques, like using opposites as antidotes, foods as medicine, regular cleansing and daily self-massage and exercise.
+I introduced changes to my lifestyle that incorporated simple Ayurvedic techniques to restore my health.
+I incorporated lots of Ayurvedic recipes including kitchari and ghee into my regular meal plan.

-Through Ayurveda and Yoga I slowly discovered how to take care of myself on a much deeper level than I knew possible.
-Ayurveda and Yoga combined helped me restore and stabilise my health, to balance my body and mind and to live my life to its fullest potential.
+Through Ayurveda and Yoga I slowly discovered how to take care of myself and my family on a much deeper level.
+Ayurveda and Yoga combined helped me to restore and stabilise my health, to balance my body and mind allowing me to live my life to its fullest potential.